JonyEpsilon/gorilla-repl.org/editors.md

 It's convenient to run Gorilla from within IntelliJ.
 You can very easily do this by making a "Leiningen" run configuration, that starts in your project's directory, to run the `gorilla` task.

-**Coming soon.** You can open worksheets from within Gorilla using the "Gorilla REPL helper" IntelliJ plugin.
-It will auto-detect the port of the Gorilla server running in the project.

 There are a [couple of videos](/videos.html) that go through in detail setting up Leiningen, Gorilla and Cursive to work well together.